derat/nup/README.md

 Overflow question](https://stackoverflow.com/q/2783082/6882947) has more discussion.

-After changes to [index.yaml](./index.yaml), run `deploy.sh --indexes` to create new Datastore indexes and delete old ones.
+After changes to [index.yaml](./index.yaml), run `build/deploy.sh -i` to create new Datastore indexes and delete old ones.

-You should also run `deploy.sh cron.yaml` once to deploy the daily stats-updating cron job described in [cron.yaml](./cron.yaml).
+You should also run `build/deploy.sh cron.yaml` once to deploy the daily stats-updating cron job described in [cron.yaml](./cron.yaml).

 ## Development and testing